KSP-RO/RP-1/README.md

                                             # since this just ties the weight of avionics
                                             # to the size of the part.
 In the end,
                                             # avionics is still dependant on part mass.
             }
+            TECHLIMIT # Guidance Unit (Early), 1m
-            TECHLIMIT  # An example of another, more efficient
+                      # An example of another, more efficient
                       # tech node for the same config
             {
-                name = engineering101
+                name = earlyAvionics
-                tonnageToMassRatio = 12
+                tonnageToMassRatio = 104.16
-                costPerControlledTon = 9
+                costPerControlledTon = 3.8
-                enabledProceduralKw = 5
+                enabledProceduralW = 6.666
-                standardAvionicsDensity = 5
+                standardAvionicsDensity = 2.7504
             }
+            TECHLIMIT # Guidance Unit (Early), 2m, 3m average
+            {
+                name = basicAvionics
+                tonnageToMassRatio = 940
+                costPerControlledTon = .53
+                enabledProceduralW = 5.81
+                standardAvionicsDensity = 0.083
             }
+        }
         AVIONICSCONFIG # A second config
         {
             name = upperStage

-            TECHLIMIT
+            TECHLIMIT # Able Avionics Package
             {
-                name = engineering101  # Notice there is no node with the name of "start"
+                name = earlyAvionics             # Notice there is no node with the name
-                                       # This will cause the upperStage config not to be
+                                                 # of "start".
+This will cause the
+                                                 # upperStage config not to be
                                                  # unlocked until later in the gameplay

-                tonnageToMassRatio = 6
+                tonnageToMassRatio = 52.8169
-                costPerControlledTon = 10
+                costPerControlledTon = 4.8
-                enabledProceduralKw = 5
+                enabledProceduralW = 30
-                standardAvionicsDensity = 5
+                standardAvionicsDensity = 0.2279
             }
+            TECHLIMIT # Agena Avionics Package, with some fudged stats {
+                name = stability
+                tonnageToMassRatio = 108
+                costPerControlledTon = 23
+                enabledProceduralW = 15.625
+                disabledProceduralW = 0.625    # Here we have a new node.
+This controls
+                                               # power drain when the part is disabled.
+                                               # this worked the same way as
+                                               # enabledProceduralW
+                standardAvionicsDensity = 0.07
             }
+        }
         AVIONICSCONFIG
         {
             name = probeCore

-            TECHLIMIT
+            TECHLIMIT # Ranger Block I Core
             {
-                name = start
-                tonnageToMassRatio = 2
-                costPerControlledTon = 20
-                enabledProceduralKw = 2
-                disabledProceduralKw = 0.1  # Here we have a new node.
-This controls
-                                            # power drain when the part is disabled.
-                                            # this worked the same way as
-                                            # enabledProceduralKw
-                standardAvionicsDensity = 5
-            }
-            TECHLIMIT
-            {
-                name = engineering101
+                name = basicScience
-                tonnageToMassRatio = 3
+                tonnageToMassRatio = 4.327
-                costPerControlledTon = 20
+                costPerControlledTon = 4425
-                enabledProceduralKw = 1
+                enabledProceduralW = 116.66
-                disabledProceduralKw = 0.05
+                disabledProceduralW = 2.666
-                standardAvionicsDensity = 5
+                standardAvionicsDensity = 0.416
             }
         }
     }